m4x300/urban_geodata_website/Readme.md

 ```

 The initial lanugage is determined by inspecting the `navigator.language` property.
 Users can switch the language by clicking a button.
-The selected lanugage is stored in a cookie `udg.lang`.
+The selected lanugage is stored in localStorage with the key `udg.lang`.

 ## Deployment